Diversity Programming Committee (DPC)

 - Be prohibited from using other SGA funds to supplement or replace allocations from DPC.

-- DPC shall be composed of the Speaker Pro Tempore of the Student Senate , who shall serve as the chair of DPC; four student senator appointed by the Student Senate Chair; one student senate intern appointed by the Senate Intern Coordinator; one student-at-large appointed by the Student Body President; one representative from each of the four main Multicultural Student Organizations, including the Black Student Union, the Hispanic American Leadership Organization, the Asian American Student Union, and the Native American Student Association, each appointed by their respective presidents; one student-at-large representing sexual diversity appointed by the Student Body President; one international students appointed by the Student Body President; Multicultural Affairs Director and International Affairs Director, acting as ex-officio, non-voting members; and, the Office of Student Activities and Services Coordinator, or designee thereof, acting as an ex officio non-voting member.
+- DPC shall be composed of the Speaker Pro Tempore of the Student Senate , who shall serve as the chair of DPC; four Multicultural Student Representatives appointed by the Associate Provost for Diversity; four International Student Representatives appointed by the Director of International Student and Scholars Services; one student representing religious diversity appointed by the Committee on Religion; one student representing sexual diversity appointed by the Director of the LGBT Resource Center; one students-at-large appointed by the SGA Executive Committee; Multicultural Affairs Director and International Affairs Director, acting as ex-officio, non-voting members; and, the Office of Student Activities and Services Coordinator, or designee thereof, acting as an ex officio non-voting member.

 - The Chair of DPC will present a report to Student Senate regarding the status of DPC funding allocations and projects once each semester, ensuring that each term’s Senate body receives two updates during its tenure.